Abdullah42IT/Final-Project/doc/README.md

 # User Credentials:
 abc@abc.com | abc123
-can be created by using signup button.
+new user of choice can be created by using signup button.

 # Youtube link